 If you’ve taken college coursework but have not received a bachelor’s degree, you may enter the pre-professional phase (Year 1 or 2) or professional phase (Year 3) of the six-year BS/PharmD program depending on prerequisites you’ve completed.
 Consult with your academic advisor and the Admission Office to find out which prior credits will count toward your Saint Joseph’s degree.

-You must have a minimum GPA of a 2.70, with no prerequisite below a grade of “C,” is required to apply for the program.
-You may only transfer into the fall semester.
+You must have a minimum GPA of a 2.70, with no prerequisite below a grade of “C.” You may only transfer into the fall semester.

 Required prerequisite courses that should be completed by the end of the summer term preceding enrollment at Saint Joseph's include: